 In the case of a participant requiring medical assistance or hospitalization, coordination will be agreed upon by the MVI, sending institution, and on-site professor(s).
-Someone, preferably a sending institution representative (e.g. on-site professor), will assist in the process of mobilization, transportation, and support of the infected person.
+A person will assist in the process of mobilization, transportation, and support of the afflicted person, with the sending institution's representative being the first choice for this task.

-Personal protective equipment (PPE) should be used by anyone providing care or transport, or accompanying the person infected with COVID-19.
+Personal protective equipment (PPE) should be used by anyone providing care, transport, or accompaniment of a COVID-19 positive or probable person.
 This equipment should be properly disposed of in a sealed plastic bag after use.
 Personal protective equipment includes gloves, rubber boots, mask, face shield, and smock, and should be used and disposed of properly after use.

-The infected person's passport, medical information, credit card(s), airline flight ticket/info, and money should go with them during isolation or medical care.
-The rest of the person's valuables will be stored at the MVI in a locked and secure area.
+Person's valuables will be stored at the MVI in a locked and secure area.
+The person's passport, medical information, credit card(s), airline flight ticket/info, and money should go with the person.

-Costs of medical services will be at the person's or sending institution's expense, as stipulated by the sending institution.
+Costs of these services and medical assistance will be at the person's or sending institution's expense, as stipulated by the sending institution.
 (The budget for certain programs includes additional emergency funds, in which case MVI, in communication with the sending institution, would pay from this budget line item.)
 If insurance cannot be billed directly, the participant or sending institution faculty/staff will pay for services, and MVI will assist in procuring all necessary documentation for reimbursement.